omkar-shelke25/k8s-learning/GitLab/GitLab CICD concepts.md

     - ./deploy_to_s3.sh
 ```

-**How It Works**:
-- The job makes the script executable (`chmod +x`) and runs it.
-- The script uses the AWS CLI to upload the `dist/` directory (e.g., a built React app) to an S3 bucket.
-- In production, this automates deployment to a live environment.

-**Key Points**:
-- **Flexibility**: Reuse existing scripts or write new ones for complex tasks.
-- **Debugging**: Output is logged in GitLab, making it easy to troubleshoot.
-- **Security**: Ensure scripts are trusted, as they run with the runner’s permissions.
+In this example, the `deploy_to_s3.sh` script handles the deployment of a static website to an S3 bucket.
+This separates deployment logic from the CI configuration and allows for easier maintenance.

 ---

-### 4. **Pipeline with Multiple Dependent Jobs**
+## 4. Pipeline with Multiple Dependent Jobs

-**Explanation**:
+**Concept Overview**:
-A GitLab pipeline can include multiple jobs organized into stages, where each stage depends on the previous one completing successfully.
-This ensures a logical workflow, like building code before testing it and deploying only if tests pass.
+A GitLab pipeline can be composed of multiple jobs spread across different stages, where each stage depends on the successful completion of the previous one.
+This dependency chain ensures that the pipeline follows a logical order—for example, building before testing, and testing before deploying.

+**Deep Explanation**:
+- **Sequential Execution**:
+  - Stages enforce a strict order.
+A job in the test stage will only run if all jobs in the build stage complete successfully.
+- **Error Prevention**:
+  - By breaking the workflow into stages (build, test, deploy), you reduce the risk of deploying broken code.
+If any stage fails, the subsequent stages are not executed.
-**Production Example**:
+- **Production Flow**:
-For a Java Spring Boot application, you might have a pipeline with build, test, and deploy stages:
+  - In a real-world scenario like a Java Spring Boot application, the pipeline might first compile the application, then run unit tests, and finally deploy the application to a production server—ensuring that only validated code is deployed.

+**Example**:
 ```yaml
 stages:
   - build